Teaching the Next Generation of International Health Care Leaders

 Public Relations Officer

-Demonstrate proficiency in English—TOEFL scores of 500 or better on paper-based exams or 79 on the iBT® Test are acceptable.
+Students may be required to demonstrate proficiency in English —TOEFL scores of 500 or better on paper-based exams or 79 on the iBT® Test are acceptable.
 A break-down of the subscores for the iBT Test are below:

 Canadian provincial loans are available through your province.
 Please contact the provincial office regarding possible funding through this program.